qaimabbas/Email-Subscription-With-Backend/README.md

 NOTE:
 My motivation is to learn. your feedback is so much important for me on my code and related things.
 If there is something i have to learn please let me know.
 I wanted to make it with MVC PHP OOPS That was not part of the task but i understand the MVC and few other design patterns of oops.
+I will create the pagination and soon merge it here.